Joseph D. Sargent

-Sargent continues to serve on the board of directors at Guardian.
-He also serves as treasurer and a member of the board of directors for United Way of New York City.
-He is a trustee of the Discovery Museum Foundation of Bridgeport, Connecticut and is a member of the advisory council of the Charles F. Dolan School of Business at Fairfield University.
+Sargent continued to serve on the board of directors at Guardian until 2009.
+He also served as treasurer and a member of the board of directors for United Way of New York City.
+He was a trustee of the Discovery Museum Foundation of Bridgeport, Connecticut and was a member of the advisory council of the Charles F. Dolan School of Business at Fairfield University.

-He is a recipient of the Ellis Island Medal of Honor as authorized by the U.S. Congress, and the Alumni Professional Achievement Award from Fairfield University.
+He was a recipient of the Ellis Island Medal of Honor as authorized by the U.S. Congress, and the Alumni Professional Achievement Award from Fairfield University.